Defenses to DUI Charges

 Due process has allowed countless individuals throughout Ohio the ability to fight the criminal charges against them.
 Even with due process protecting many from unfair incarceration, the justice system is not infallible.
 There is always potential for subjective judgments, improper procedures or human errors, just to name a few.

 This has lead to many situations where individuals accused of driving under the influence are handed down disproportionate prison sentences, exorbitant fines and burdensome probationary standards, along with a permanent criminal record.
 All of these issues can severely affect many areas of a person's life, from their social and economic standing to their eligibility to enter certain professions.

-Because of the inefficiencies in our justice system, and the negative consequences that could arise, the need for a well-informed and qualified Franklin County DUI lawyer to stand at your side is paramount.
+Because of the inefficiencies in our justice system, and the negative consequences that could arise, the need for a well-informed and qualified Hamilton County DUI lawyer to stand at your side is paramount.
 An attorney will be able to make certain the process is completed in a fair and just manner by protecting your rights and providing transparent legal counsel.